-Hampshire Together is a partnership between a wide range of bodies who share the common characteristic that they care about the health and wellbeing of the people of north and mid Hampshire.
+Hampshire Together is a partnership between a wide range of bodies who share the common characteristic that they care about the health and wellbeing of the people of Hampshire.

 Our Consultation Mandate makes it clear which organisations will be responsible for making which decisions as part of this programme.